Saraya Ansar al-Sunnah: History

-On 10 May, it published a statement declaring itself to be active in the city of Tripoli, Lebanon, threatening to "strike the apostates among the Nusayris, the Rawafed, and the Druze" there.
+On 10 May, it published a statement declaring itself to be active in the city of Tripoli, Lebanon, threatening to "strike the apostates among the Nusayris, the Rawafid, and the Druze" there.

 On 21 May, the newspaper An-Nahar published an interview with the head of Saraya Ansar al-Sunnah's Sharia division Abu al-Fath al-Shami, who stated that the militant organisation was founded in secret in Idlib prior to the fall of the previous Syrian government.
 According to him, the organisation came out of secrecy in order to publicly distance themselves from the regime of Ahmed al-Sharaa, who he described as an untrustworthy tyrant.
 He also stated that the organisation contained members who had defected from HTS, along with defectors from other militias and civilians who had joined the group.
 Describing the organisation's priorities, he stated that they do not currently see a need to confront the Syrian transitional regime's military forces, despite having declared them to be apostates.
 According to him, the organisation is presently focused on attacking Alawites, Druze, Shiites, and the SDF forces in Northeast Syria.

 On 10 June 2025, Saraya Ansar al-Sunnah claimed responsibility for killing a former Assad Regime member and injuring another in Dijabijja, Homs Governorate and killed an Alawite man in Tartus.

 On 22 June 2025, at least one attacker opened fire and detonated an explosive device inside the Greek Orthodox Mar Elias Church as people were praying in Damascus, Syria, killing at least 25 people and injuring 63 others.
 The Syrian Ministry of Interior said the Islamic State was responsible for the attack, while Saraya Ansar al-Sunnah claimed responsibility for the attack.

 On 12 July 2025, wildfires broke out in Latakia which were purposefully set by Saraya Ansar al-Sunnah who took responsibility for it though Syria's leader of the Ministry of Interior, Anas Khattab, claimed there was no evidence of arson even as forces investigate.
 The wild fires started a day prior and also spread to Idlib, the targets of arson are rugged mountains and dozens of teams have worked to stop these fires.

 During the Southern Syria clashes in July, the organisation said that it would expand its sectarian attacks to include the Druze community in Suwayda.

+The group claimed responsibility for the Imam Ali Mosque attack, which took place in December 2025.

+In 2026, according to a United Nations report, Saraya Ansar al-Sunnah attempted to assassinate Syrian president Ahmed al-Sharaa, Interior Minister Anas Hasan Khattab, and Foreign Minister Asaad al-Shaibani in areas of northern Aleppo and Daraa.
+The report stated that these assassination attempts were done by Islamic State operatives under the cover of Saraya Ansar al-Sunnah and with the support of Saraya Ansar al-Sunnah.

 Ideology

-Its stated goal is to establish an Islamic State in Syria that excludes Alawites, Druze, Christians, and Shia.
+Its stated goal is to establish an Islamic state in Syria that excludes Alawites, Druze, Christians, and Shia through lone wolf attacks.